UMSATS/soti/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

 Make sure uv is available by running `uv --version`.
-You should get output like this, depending on how you installed uv:
+You should get output that looks something like this:

 ```sh
 uv 0.9.5 (Homebrew 2025-10-21)